yarduon/yarduon/README.md

 </br>
 </br>

-<p>I'm Yarduon, from Canary Islands, Spain and I've been a developer since 2020.
+<p align="justify">I'm Yarduon, from Canary Islands, Spain and I've been a developer since 2020.
 I describe myself as creative, self-educated, collaborative, flexible, driven, and resourceful.
 I have a passion for generating solutions that enhance the world and improve our quality of life.</p>
-<p>My current focus is to create exciting new projects for my portfolio, and I'm also actively looking for new adventures.
+<p align="justify">My current focus is to create exciting new projects for my portfolio, and I'm also actively looking for new adventures.
 I am currently developing <a href="https://github.com/yarduon/mathcard">Mathcard</a>, a beautiful pseudo-scientific calculator totally customizable.</p>

 <img src="./img/banners/skills.png">
 <div align="center">